 You can always pick up dessert at a grocery store or indulge after dinner at a nearby restaurant, but once you find a truly talented bakery, nothing can compare to the treats they create.
 Store-bought sweets will no longer do, and you’ll find yourself daydreaming about the mouthwatering creations they serve up.
 We asked you, our fans, to tell us what bakeries and desserts stood out in your area, and the results didn’t disappoint.
-Here are the twelve sweet spots around Virginia that are crowd-pleasing customer favorites.
+Here are the eleven sweet spots around Virginia that are crowd-pleasing customer favorites.

 MarieBette Cafe & Bakery—Charlottesville